treep78/html-css-sass/README.md

 We already have a style that draws attention to the quote in our manifest.
 Let's clean that up by extracting that rule into a module.

-## Exercise: Create a Quote Module
+## Exercise: Move Quote Styles

-Extract the styles related to the quote into their own module.
-Remember to include the new module in your manifest.
+Move the quote style declarations into the theme.
+Why would we want to keep these styles in the theme module?

 ## Lab: Use Sass Functions

-When you extract the module, make use of existing color definitions and the Sass `darken` function to darken the `$background-color` by 10% instead of writing a color literal.
+Make use of existing color definitions and the Sass `darken` function to darken the `$background-color` by 10% instead of writing a color literal.

-Also, use a calculation based on default `font-size` instead of using a literal `em` unit.
+Also, use a calculation based on default `font-size` instead of using a literal `px` unit.

+Use variables to store the results of calculations.

 ### Bonus